Air Time '57

 Air Time ‘57 (or simply Air Time) is a live musical variety series that aired briefly on ABC.
 It was hosted by singer and radio star Vaughn Monroe.
 Scheduled opposite shows that were more solidly established, the program lasted little more than three months.

 Background

 Monroe had previously hosted two other network television shows: the one-season The Vaughn Monroe Show in 1950 (also known as Camel Caravan and based on the radio show of the same name) and The Vaughn Monroe Show in 1954 and 1955 (a 15-minute summer replacement series for The Dinah Shore Show).
-Air Time was an attempt to continue to capitalize on Monroe’s successful singing career.
+Air Time was an attempt to continue to capitalize on Monroe's successful singing career.

-The show was presented by the U.S. Air Force Reserve (now the Air Force Reserve Command).
+Allen Stanley was the producer, and Hal Davis was the director.
+The show was presented by the U.S. Air Force Reserve.

 Cast

 Jazz trumpeter Bobby Hackett and the Elliot Lawrence Orchestra were regulars on the show.
 One or more guest stars also appeared each week.

 Dorothy Collins guested on the first show.